 Others do not figure out their sexual orientation or gender identity until they are adolescents or adults.
 Often it can take a while for people to put a label to their feelings, or people's feelings may change over time.

 Understanding our sexuality and gender can be a lifelong process, and people shouldn't worry about labeling themselves right away or permanently.
-However, with positive images of LGBTQ people more readily available, it is becoming easier for people to identify their feelings and come out at earlier ages.
+However, with positive images of LGBTQIA people more readily available, it is becoming easier for people to identify their feelings and come out at earlier ages.
 People don't have to be sexually active to know their sexual orientation - feelings and emotions are as much a part of one's identity.

 The short answer is that you'll know when you know.